Omarhosnyyy95/av-project1/README.md

 Through this dataset analysis, we gain valuable insights that help in fine-tuning YOLOv11 for real-world urban object detection, ensuring a well-balanced, diverse, and high-quality training dataset.

+## **Dataset Preparation**

+Dataset preparation is a crucial step in ensuring that the model receives properly formatted and pre-processed data for training and evaluation.
+In this project, we implement data pre-processing and augmentation techniques to enhance the quality of input images and improve model generalization.

+We begin by defining a set of image transformations using `torchvision.transforms`, including resizing, normalization, and augmentation techniques.
+Images are resized to 640×640 pixels to match YOLOv11's expected input dimensions, normalized using standard ImageNet values, and subjected to random horizontal flipping, resized cropping, and color jittering.
+These augmentations help improve the model's ability to detect objects under different lighting conditions, perspectives, and occlusions.

+A custom COCO dataset class is implemented using PyTorch’s `Dataset` module, which loads images and their corresponding annotations from the COCO dataset.
+The dataset retrieves bounding box annotations and category labels, converting the bounding boxes from `[x, y, width, height]` format to `[x1, y1, x2, y2]` format, which is required for object detection models.
+The processed dataset is then wrapped in PyTorch DataLoaders, allowing for efficient batch loading during training and validation.

+By applying this pre-processing pipeline, the dataset is optimized for YOLOv8 training, ensuring that the model receives high-quality, well-augmented, and structured input data, ultimately improving detection performance in real-world urban environments.
 Feel free to add or edit or delete